The Which? Council Who's who on the Which? Council

-Dan works as President and Editor of Medley Global Advisers (a small macro-economic consultancy) and is currently based in New York.
+Dan works as President and Editor of Medley Global Advisers (a small macro-economic consultancy).
 Prior to that he was Managing Editor of the Financial Times from 2006 to 2010.
 He worked as a financial journalist at the FT from 1995 to 2010, working with them in London, New York, Frankfurt and Hong Kong.
 He also had two short spells at different investment banks and worked for the Daily Telegraph before joining the FT.

-Peter joins the Council on 7 February 2012 as an elected member.
+Peter joined the Council on 7 February 2012 as an elected member.
 He is currently Professor of Consumer Protection Law at the University of Nottingham.